cyrilgdn/terraform-provider-postgresql/website/docs/index.html.markdown

 ### GCP

-To enable GoCloud for GCP SQL, set `scheme` to `gcppostgres`, host is the connection name in following format: `project/region/instance`
+To enable GoCloud for GCP SQL, set `scheme` to `gcppostgres` and `host` to the connection name of the instance in following format: `project/region/instance`.

 For GCP, GoCloud also requires the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to be set to the service account credentials file.
 These credentials can be created here: https://console.cloud.google.com/iam-admin/serviceaccounts